sozimek/sozimek.github.io/index.md

 ___

 ## What is DevOps as code?
 At XebiaLabs, we believe that developers shouldn't have to waste their time fiddling with deployments.
-As coders ourselves, we always wanted deployments and releases to be simple: write code, push it to a repository, and apply it as a part of our CI pipeline.
+As coders ourselves, we always wanted deployments and releases to be simple: write code, push it to a repository, and apply it as a part of a CI pipeline.
 This is why we built XL Release and XL Deploy - two tools that let you automate DevOps as you would anything else.
 Just define your:

 * deployment package,
 * infrastructure,
 * enviroment,